lemon-prog123/Ego4D-ECCV-LAM/README.md

 ### Data preparation
 Switch to [*Ego4D*](https://github.com/EGO4D/social-interactions/tree/lam).

-You prepare your data just as Ego4D.
+You should prepare your data just as Ego4D.

-Specially,your structure should be like this:
+Specially, your structure should be like this:

 data/
 * csv/